Singular Value Decomposition

 The SciPy library implements singular value decomposition (SVD), a matrix factorization that is instrumental in numerical analysis, machine learning and data science.

-The SVD of a matrix A
+The SVD of a matrix A provides three matrices U, Sigma

-and V
+and V.

-has the same shape as A
+The matrix S has the same shape as A and is diagonal

 Refer for example to SVD on Wikipedia